Stephanie Holmes checks into a huge junior suite with palace views

 Bathroom: Large and clean, with lots of fresh white marble and tiles.
 There's a separate bath and shower — the latter of which has both rain head and power shower options.
 The complimentary Amage toiletries smelt amazing.

-In my room on arrival were a fruit platter with plates of dates and incredible baklava.
+Food and beverage: In my room on arrival were a fruit platter with plates of dates and incredible baklava.
 Tea and coffee making facilities and still water were on offer.
 The two bottles of sparkling water provided were a lovely touch, but unfortunately unusable as they required a bottle opener and there was none to be found in the room.
 My travelling companions all had the same problem, and had to call reception for someone to bring bottle openers up to them.

 In the hotel there is currently one restaurant, Artisan, with two more — including a Peruvian restaurant — opening soon.
 There's also a deli offering cabinet food, fresh produce and gourmet gifts.
 We dined at Artisan and enjoyed every mouthful of the special tasting menu we were served — including a mouth-watering ceviche and mezze platter.